 Give these a try in your next weeknight meal rotation and I hope you enjoy it as much as I do!

-Ingredients
+Ingredients (and substitutions!)

 Enoki mushrooms: These are a Japanese variety of mushroom, typically sold in most Asian groceries.
 They’re soft, stringy, and chewy -making them the perfect vehicle to soak up all that savory goodness from the sauce.

-Dashi: Dashi is a classic Japanese stock commonly made with kombu (kelp seaweed) and katsuoboshi (dried bonito flakes).
+Dashi: This is a classic Japanese stock commonly made with kombu (kelp seaweed) and katsuoboshi (dried bonito flakes).
+You’re free to make your own from scratch, but for conveniency, I also like using the Hondashi instant granules.

+Sake: Japanese sake adds a mellow umami and somewhat sweet flavor to cooking.
+It can tenderize meats and eliminate unpleasant odors.
 You can buy cooking sake usually in the “sauces” area of your Asian grocery, or if you prefer, to buy actual drinking sake from a liquor store -both options are fine.
-Alternatively, you may choose to omit the sake without sacrificing the taste of the dish too much.

-If omitting, I’d suggest adding 1/2 tsp of sugar instead to account for the loss of sweetness.
+- Substitutions: Similar to sake, this can also be omitted without drastically altering the taste of the recipe.
+However, if omitting, I’d suggest adding 1/2 tsp of sugar instead to account for the loss of sweetness.

 Soy sauce: A staple in almost all Asian cuisines, soy sauce provides the necessary base for our sauce to give that needed savoriness and saltiness to complement the beef.